Skip to main content

 Create a meal plan with exchanges:

-A dietitian will work with you to develop a healthy meal plan that is right for you.
-This meal plan will include the amount of exchanges you can have from each food group throughout the day.
-Follow your meal plan by keeping track of the amount of exchanges you eat for each meal and snack.
+A dietitian will work with you to create a healthy meal plan that is right for you.
+This meal plan will include the amount of exchanges from each food group each day.
+Follow your meal plan by tracking exchanges for meals and snacks.
 Your meal plan will be based on your age, weight, blood sugar levels, medicine, and activity level.

 Starch food group exchanges: